 There can be a lot of different factors and internal reasons for companies to start outsourcing.
-Proceeding with a vendor for the first time may be a hard decision to make, similarly as the one to change current service provider.
-Both decisions clearly depend on the following:
+Proceeding with a vendor for the first time may be hard to make, similar to changing the current service provider.
+However, both decisions depend on the following:

 - Company mergers and acquisitions;

 - The need to optimize vendor network and management;

 - Lack of internal resources and their expertise;

 - Lack of local presence and know-how in specific markets or regions;

 - Quality and compliance related matters.

 All outsourcing decisions are highly related to the possible cost-savings, even though the primary goal of such changes in the company might be completely different.
 After this, we will review all of these factors mentioned above, how they affect vendor selection or change process and give some examples from my own professional experience.